Do you need an LLC for car dealership businesses?

 Additional Resources for Starting a Car Dealership

-As you might expect, Dealer Marketing Magazine has all kinds of information for car dealers, but the page we’ve linked to is their “Top 10 Online Resources for Dealers” post.
+As you might expect, Dealer Marketing Magazine has all kinds of information for car dealers, but the page we’d direct you to is their “Top 10 Online Resources for Dealers” post.
 On this page, you’ll find training and education tools, along with information on industry regulations, technology and software, blogs, forums, marketing research, and much more.

-CBT Automotive Network says they’re a “highly targeted multimedia platform for retail automotive professionals,” and they have an excellent collection of resources for car dealers.
-We especially like their “Just Starting Out” page which includes five tools that new dealers can use to develop their businesses.
+CBT Automotive Network claims to be a “highly targeted multimedia platform for retail automotive professionals,” and it offers an excellent collection of resources for car dealers.
+We especially like its “Just Starting Out” page, which includes five tools that new dealers can use to develop their businesses.

 Do you need a high-performing website for your car dealership?
 You might want to get in touch with Higher Turnover, as this company specializes in providing websites for car dealerships.
 They claim that their websites can help you “sell more cars, save time, and save money in the process.”
 Sounds good to us!